aufbackkeks/CNC/Protocol.md

 Fields:
 - Type (1B), the type of the packet
-- Size (4B), the size of the Payload field
+- Size (1B), the size of the Payload field
-- Payload (SizeB), the payload of the packet
+- Payload (Max.
+256B), the payload of the packet

 ## Types
 There are three types: